eddzhang/scoopHackathon2025/README.md

-# 🏛️ NEXUS - AI General Counsel for Business Compliance
+# ⚡ NEXUS - Adversarial Multi-Agent Legal Reasoning System

 A cutting-edge multi-agent AI system built with the **SpoonOS framework** for business compliance deliberation.
 NEXUS employs three specialized AI agents that debate and provide comprehensive analysis on compliance questions.